 Prescription: (Varies)

-You explore the drills, sensations, and ideas from prescription.
-Sometimes, you’ll unlock new “aha” moments right away, and we can discuss how to best cement and further habituate them.
-Often, we’ll want to see video of your exercise.
-I want to see you figuring it out.
+You explore the drills, sensations, and concepts from prescription.
+Often, you’ll unlock new “aha” moments right away, and our next step is forging them into habits.
+Occasionally, we’ll have to fight a little harder for the breakthroughs.
+Either way, as you explore, I want to see you figuring it out.

-Which means that, now that you’re here, you’re mere months away from the best forehands of your life, and we will help you get there.
+Now that you’re here, you’re mere months away from the best forehands of your life.

 Pricing